MachLeData/MachLeData_Miss_Meteo/README.md

 # Project Scoping

+Short-term air temperature forecasts based on historical and recent weather observations, developed using an MLOps Continuous learning approach.

 ## Problem and expected results

 People are not happy with meteo predictions, so we want to create a better solution that predicts short term temperature evolution with actual and historical meteo data.